ophionB/How-to-do-anything-/README.md

   - privacytools.io - Privacy information
   - thatoneprivacysite.com - Indepedent comparison site.
   - inteltechniques.com - OSINT && Privacy by Michael Bazzell
+- Info
+  - > 'log' command shows you a variety of logs the OS does by default, you can collect all the OS Logs by typing 'log collect'.
 - Hacking Strategies
   - Man-in-the-middle attack - https://en.wikipedia.org/wiki/Man-in-the-middle_attack